 The purpose of an elevated bed is to provide a cool place for your dog to sleep.
 The 7" floor clearance of the Coolaroo provides ample room for air to flow around the bed.
 It's also not too high for your pet to comfortably climb onto.

 The fabric is designed to be highly breathable and UV resistant.
-It can also resist mold, mites, fleas and mildew, making the bed suitable for use outdoors.
-While the cover can't be removed, it's easy to wash using a hose as you don't need to worry about drying a mattress.
+It can also resist mold, mites, fleas and mildew, making this pet bed suitable for use outdoors.
+While the cover can't be removed, it's easy to wash using a hose, as you don't need to worry about drying a mattress.

 Quick Summary: The Coolaroo is a great choice if your dog often overheats - especially considering the low price.
 It's also the most durable bed on this list, which could be useful if your dog likes to chew, bite or dig his bed.

 One of my favorite all-round dog beds is the DogBed4Less Memory Foam Orthopedic.
-With the Jumbo size being 55"x47", it's also a great option for bigger breeds.
+With the Jumbo size being 55"x47", it's also a great option for large breed dogs.

-The DogBed4Less is the only true memory foam option on this list.
+The DogBed4Less is a true memory foam dog bed.
 Memory foam responds to heat, which allows it to mould around your dog to create a comfortable and supportive sleeping surface.
 Once your dog leaves the bed, the material cools and returns to its original position.
 Memory foam is comfortable for all dogs, but is great for those with joint pain or arthritis.